featurist/httpism/readme.md

 * `middleware.before` ensure that the middleware is inserted just before the named middleware.
 * `middleware.after` ensure that the middleware is inserted just after the named middleware.

-Middleware is stored in an array `client.middleware`, you're free to this directly.
+Middleware is stored in an array `client.middleware`, you're free to manipulate this directly.

-### Existing Middleware

-The following middleware are available in `var middleware = require('httpism/middleware')`:

-* `middleware.json` sends and receives JSON objects as `application/json`, also sets `Accept: application/json` on request.
-* `middleware.text` sends strings as `text/plain` and receives strings when `text/*` or `application/javascript`.
-* `middleware.exception` throws an exception when the response status code is 400-500.
-* `middleware.logger` logs requests and responses.
-* `middleware.redirect` follows redirects.
-* `middleware.headers` honours `options.headers`.
-* `middleware.form` when `options.form == true` sends and receives URL-encoded JS objects `application/x-www-form-urlencoded`.
-* `middleware.querystring` merges the URL-encoded `options.querystring` into the request URL.

-See [middleware.js](https://github.com/featurist/httpism/blob/master/middleware.js) for more info.
+See the [middleware](middleware) directory for a full list of existing middleware.

 # License